unavi-xyz/wired-protocol/networking/host/webrtc/README.md

 ## Message Format

 Messages are sent as array buffers.
 The first byte is the player ID, followed by the position and rotation values.
+With a single byte for the player ID, the maximum number of players is 256.

 | Offset | Size | Type  | Description |
 | ------ | ---- | ----- | ----------- |